Full Hair Transplants: Is Complete Coverage Possible?

 Where Does Donor Hair Come From?

 Transplants work because when hair from the donor area is transplanted to the balding area, they retain their resistance to DHT.
 This prevents the transplanted hair from falling out in the future.
-Body hair transplants (using hair from the chest, beard, and sometimes legs or armpits) have also developed as an alternative option for adding extra donor hair when there is not enough in the scalp area.
-However, because these types of body hair often differ in thickness, texture, and colour, they’re generally not used as the main source of donor hair.
+Body hair transplants (using hair from the chest, beard, and sometimes legs or armpits) have also developed as an alternative option for adding extra donor hair when there is not enough in the scalp area, which helps the result look more full.
+Hair transplant surgeons don't generally use these as the main source of donor hair however, because these types of body hair often differ in thickness, texture, and colour.
 They’re more commonly used in combination with the naturally-textured head donor hair to give the most natural looking results.